QEHS-Websites/Introductory-HTML/README.md

 Click Here</a>
 - Starting with WYSIWIG Boilerplate, develop Boilerplate for childPages / Templage.html, <a href="https://github.com/QEHS-Websites/Introductory-HTML#atom-html-boilerplate-to-introductory-cs-boilerplate-in-a-child-template-file">
 Click Here</a>
-- Text Data Entry, see below and additional "To Include Ideas"
+- Text Data Entry, see below
-  - Headings and Paragraphs Tags
-  - Sub Script and SuperScript Tags
+- Formatting text data with Semantic, H1-H6, & P-tags, with inline Responsive CSS
 - Image Lesson and See Below

 Additional Ideas